bifravst/bifravst/docs/firmware/Protocol.md

 Bifravst uses MQTT to connect the device to the cloud provider.

-The MQTT client ID defaults to the IMEI of the modem.
+The MQTT client ID defaults to the IMEI of the device.

 ## JSON as a data format